Dear Friends,

 Dear Mr. Cubberley:

-regarding the development of standards for Lyme disease diagnosis and treatment.
+Thank you for your email of December 14, 2010, regarding the development of standards for Lyme disease diagnosis and treatment.
 I am responding to you on behalf of the Minister of Health Services.

 I appreciate the time you have taken to share your concerns with the Ministry of Health Services (the Ministry).
 The Ministry remains aware of the debate around the treatment and diagnosis of Lyme disease, and as such, has asked the Provincial Health Services Authority to conduct a review and present options for establishing a provincial program for patients with complex symptomatology possibly related to underlying infectious diseases including Lyme Disease.
 The review is expected to be complete in Spring 2011.